rosscdh/cartvine/README.md

-### SHOP HAPPY ###
+### CartVine ###

-Shop Happy is a shopify app designed to allow shopify shops to post sale market and interact with their customers.
+CartVine is a shopify app designed to allow shopify shops to post sale market and interact with their customers.

 The app flow is: